IlanaFeldman/ST558-Project-2/world.md

 # Data

-When a subset of data is selected for the socmed channel articles which contain 2323 articles, the subset of data is then split into a training set (70% of the subset data) and a test set (30% of the subset data) based on the target variable, the number of shares.
-There are 1628 articles in the training set and 695 observations in the test set regarding the socmed channel.
+When a subset of data is selected for the world channel articles which contain 8427 articles, the subset of data is then split into a training set (70% of the subset data) and a test set (30% of the subset data) based on the target variable, the number of shares.
+There are 5900 articles in the training set and 2527 observations in the test set regarding the world channel.
 The `createDataPartition` function from the `caret` package is used to split the data into training and test sets.
 We set a seed so that the analyses we implemented are reproducible.

 The data donated by the study contains a “day of the week” categorical variable but in a boolean format (dummy variable) asking if the article